sdaves/mything/readme.md

 # microthings

-Microfrontends and Microservices with 100% Pure Python and Domain Driven Design .
-Flask for your processes with SPA HTML5 static js interfaces using generated ES6 modules.
+Microservices and Microfrontends with 100% Pure Python and Domain Driven Design.
+Serverless Bottle.py for your server processes with webcomponents generated using transcrypt and running on preact.

 https://microthings.netlify.com/